lisp-mirror/airship-scheme/CONTRIBUTING.md

 Common Lisp environments can normally be used, they cannot be used for a mutable global Scheme environment for things like the REPL and CL's interactive, SLIME-style development.
 This has not yet been completely addressed.

 Additionally, CL is a Lisp-2 (having separate variable and function namespaces) while Scheme is a Lisp-1 (having a combined variable-and-function namespace), meaning that the Scheme code should be able to create a second, function-namespace binding that the CL can call into.
 This would be desirable, anyway, because CL calling into Scheme needs to add a trampoline at the entry point.
 [Wikipedia explains dynamic scope in detail.](https://en.wikipedia.org/wiki/Scope_(computer_science)#Dynamic_scoping)

+### Type system

+Technically, Common Lisp isn't just a "Lisp-2".
+It actually has more than two namespaces.
+The third most popular namespace is the *type* namespace, used by types defined by `defclass`, `deftype`, etc. One possible solution is to introduce this type namespace to Scheme, but standard Scheme is primarily typed by predicates.
+These could be seen as `satisfies` types in CL, but those are inefficient.
+The simplest efficient solution, then, is to have a `define-scheme-type` macro that defines both a type and a predicate of the same name (e.g. `pair?`).
+Normally, the generated predicate can just call `typep`, but there are quite a few special cases.

+Technically speaking, this type namespace still exists and could be accessed through an exposed `type?` predicate in Scheme.
+For example, `(type? foo 'pair?)` would be `#t` if `foo` is a `pair?` even if `pair?` has been locally rebound in a `let`.

+### Continuations

 Common Lisp does not have Scheme-style continuations.
 This means that even if Common Lisp `lambda`s are used in the compilation process, the